futurecolors/django-geoip/docs/update.rst

 .. warning::
-    This is irreversible opration, do not use on production!
+    This is irreversible operation, do not use on production!

     If you wish to clear all geodata prior the sync (deletes all Cities, Regions, Countries and IpRanges)::